 3. Bring nature into your home

 An interesting rock.
-A cool looking stick.
-Some leaves that had recently fallen from a tree.
+A cool-looking stick.
+Some leaves that have recently fallen from a tree.

 Find several intriguing natural objects and bring them inside.
 Take some time studying them with a magnifying glass or using them for a creative project.
 You could also arrange them somewhere in your home to add to the decor.

 Bring the beauty of nature into your home to enjoy.

 4. Read books

 Reading picture books about nature can be so inspiring!

 Allow magical picture books to inspire a love of nature.